 ** Maximum penalties for repeat offenders may result in multiple years in prison and thousands of dollars in fines.

-As an experienced Boulder criminal defense attorney, Steven Louth fights to protect the rights of his clients.
+As an experienced defense lawyer, Steven Louth fights to protect the rights of his clients.
 If you have been charged with a domestic violence offense, or if you believe that you will be charged, contact Steven immediately, before you speak to police.
 He can ensure that your rights are protected, and work to have charges against you reduced or even dismissed.
 If your case does go to trial, Steven Louth will fight hard to win an acquittal for you or, in the event of a conviction, to get the most lenient penalty possible.
 Steven has a history of successful defense of people charged with domestic violence offense, and brings over two decades of experience to every case that he takes on.
-For more information and a FREE CASE EVALUATION speak with Boulder Attorney Steven Louth today at (303)442-2297.
+For more information and a FREE CASE EVALUATION contact the Steven Louth Law Offices today at (303)442-2297.